JOY/WordPress-Vietnamese/README.md

 # WordPress-Vietnamese
-All Vietnamese translation for WordPress
+All Vietnamese translation for WordPress.
+Some personal translation from Grow.vn.